2009–10 Buffalo Sabres season

 The 2009–10 Buffalo Sabres season was the 40th season (39th season of play) of the Buffalo Sabres in the National Hockey League (NHL).
 The season saw the Sabres win the Northeast Division title and return to the playoffs for the first time in three seasons.
 Ryan Miller won the Vezina Trophy for the first time in his career.
 The Vezina win was the League-best eight for the Sabres franchise since 1982, when the trophy began being awarded to the NHL's top goaltender.
 Tyler Myers became the first Sabre to win the Calder Memorial Trophy, for Rookie of the Year, since Tom Barrasso won it in the 1983–84 season.
+This was the last division title for the Sabres until 2025–26.